Chapter 4:

 “Huh?
 Why are you apologising?
 You can’t be expected to walk for hours on a wounded leg.”

-She hadn’t meant to say the words out loud.
+She hadn’t meant to say it aloud.

 “N-nothing.
 Don’t mind me.”
 She shook her head.